Bringing the BIPOC (Black, Indigenous and People of colour) Communities Closer to Mainstream Social Services Delivery and Programming!

 e.
 To assist persons in coping with the effects of substance abuse by offering education and counselling and by establishing mutual support groups.

 f.
-To relieve poverty in developing nations by providing basic necessities of life, including food, clean water, and clothing, to families and individuals in need.
+To relieve poverty by providing basic necessities of life, including food, clean water, and clothing, to families and individuals in need.

 g.
 To advance education by providing workshops and mentorship on topics related to poverty reduction and economic development to racialized African Canadian minorities and indigenous communities.